anoma/juvix/docs/reference/language/modules.md

    opened instance of that symbol.

-As a consequence of 2 and 3, using a symbol that is both defined and opened locally will result in an ambiguousity error.
+As a consequence of 2 and 3, using a symbol that is both defined and opened locally will result in an ambiguity error.